Benjamin Brown (Medal of Honor): Biography

 Brown was born in Spotsylvania County, Virginia, in 1859.

 He enlisted in the Army, and served in Companies C and H, as well as the Band, in the 24th Infantry Regiment.
-Over his career, Brown held the ranks of Private, Corporal, Sergeant, and Drum Major.
+Over his career, Brown held the ranks of Private, Corporal, Sergeant, Drum Major and Sergeant Major.
 He served in several places in the American West, as well as in the Philippines.

 On May 11, 1889, Brown was serving as a Sergeant in Company C of the 24th Infantry in the Arizona Territory when his unit was involved in an engagement with robbers during the Wham Paymaster Robbery.
 Major Joseph W. Wham was transporting a payroll consisting of more than US$28,000 in gold and silver coins from Fort Grant to Fort Thomas when he and his escort of eleven Buffalo Soldiers were ambushed.
 At the site of the ambush, the bandits had rolled a boulder across the road the Wham convoy was using to block it.
 Sergeant Brown led his men forward to try to move the boulder out of the road.
 The bandits opened fire on the convoy from positions on a slope above the road.
 The other soldiers then grabbed their weapons and ran for cover.
 Brown and two privates were separated from the other soldiers and forced down the road.
 Brown was wounded in his arm by the fire.
 After finding cover, Brown, though wounded, fired his revolver at the bandits.
 After emptying his revolver, he took a rifle from one of the privates and continued the fight.
 After one of the two privates was wounded, and Brown shot a second time, the three men retreated to a dry creek bed about 300 feet (91 m) away.
 After about an hour and a half of fighting, eight of the eleven soldiers were wounded, with Brown being wounded again in his other arm.
 The bandits then took the payroll and left the scene.
 After the battle, Brown and one other man were deemed too severely injured to move and were tended by one of the escort party until the surgeon from Fort Thomas could be dispatched to retrieve them.